Use the information in this section to resolve errors and warnings.

 A little later in the startup messages in the Event Log, you should see that TLTMaint completed with no errors and another message from the Pipeline, indicating that the flow of hits to the Canister resumed.

-After Experience Analytics is in place for a few weeks, the TLTMaint program takes longer to complete because the LTC is bigger.
+After Tealeaf is in place for a few weeks, the TLTMaint program takes longer to complete because the LTC is bigger.
 Therefore, the warning message might not appear until a few weeks after the initial installation yet becomes a standard entry in the Event Log thereafter.

 If you see this warning in the Event Log and it is not part of a startup sequence, log a support case.